The latest update to this website was at 6am Wednesday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-Glenn’s Monday comments: I’m here at home through the winter in upper Kula, Maui
+Glenn’s Wednesday comments: I’m here at home in upper Kula, Maui

-It’s clear with some clouds around the edges here in Maui County early this morning, with a low temperature of 53.5 degrees at my place, with the relative humidity 65 percent.
+It’s mostly clear with clouds along the windward side here in Maui County early this morning, with a low temperature of 50 degrees at my place, with the relative humidity 78 percent.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model